 Arcadio Díaz Quiñones recibe importante reconocimiento de Princeton

-dating brunei girl Por su compromiso social y cívico Díaz, Quiñones sirve de inspiración y de orgullo para Puerto Rico.
+korean celebrities secretly dating Por su compromiso social y cívico Díaz, Quiñones sirve de inspiración y de orgullo para Puerto Rico.

 Díaz-Quiñones was honored for his efforts in mobilizing the Princeton community to respond to the devastation inflicted on Puerto Rico by Hurricane Maria in September 2017.